Pond Farm: Resident artists

 Marguerite Wildenhain was the first artist to accept the Herrs’ invitation to join the Pond Farm Workshops.
 In 1947, they were joined by Frans or Franz Wildenhain, who, having been drafted into the German Army during World War II, had been separated from his wife for seven years.
 Franz would teach sculpture, while two other European artists who joined the colony in 1949, Trude Guermonprez and Victor Ries, taught weaving and metals, respectively.
 Gordon Herr taught architecture, and Jane Herr served as an informal business manager.
-In addition to the resident artists, others participated as visiting artists and instructors, including Jean Varda (collage), David Stewart (sculpture and pottery), Claire Falkenstein (painting), Lucienne Bloch (fresco), Stephen Dimitroff (fresco), Harry Dixon (metals) and others.
+In addition to the resident artists, others participated as visiting artists and instructors, including Jean Varda (collage), David Stewart (sculpture and pottery), Claire Falkenstein (painting), Lucienne Bloch (fresco), Stephen Dimitroff (fresco), Harry St. John Dixon (metals) and others.

 It appears that the Workshop's first summer session took place in 1949.
 Unfortunately, it would close only a few years later in 1953.
 Given the strong survival instincts of the artists, they soon proved incompatible.
 In the words of Tim Tivoli Steele (the Herrs’ grandson), “In the end, the trait that all the artists had relied on to survive the war and follow their visions—the strength of their personalities—would also contribute to the demise of the Workshops.
 Constant bickering tore the group apart” (Steele 1992, p.
 3).
 Around the same time period, one of the Herr children died of mushroom poisoning, the Wildenhains’ volatile marriage collapsed, and Jane Herr developed breast cancer and died in 1952.

 Pottery

 When Pond Farm Workshops fell apart in 1953, nearly all the residents left.
 Thereafter, a school and workshop on the site, called Pond Farm Pottery, were carried on by the community's only remaining artist, Bauhaus potter Marguerite Wildenhain, who continued to offer instruction through 1980.

 Wildenhain was known for being thorough in her teachings, making newcomers start with dog dishes and learning all of the throwing steps before moving on to more advanced pottery.
 Among her students was Dean Schwarz, co-founder of South Bear School, who studied at Pond Farm during the 1960s.
 University of Utah Professor of Art, Dorothy Bearnson, participated in seven summer workshops with Wildenhain between 1947 and 1964.

-As early as 1963, the State of California had used its powers of “eminent domain” to require Pond Farm residents to sell their property to the State, in order to expand the Austin Creek State Recreation Area.
+As early as 1963, the State of California had used its powers of eminent domain to require Pond Farm residents to sell their property to the state, in order to expand the Austin Creek State Recreation Area.
 Gordon Herr was forced to move, but, in response to appeals by her students, it was decided that Wildenhain could continue to live on the property until her death.